mitchharpur/openshift-console-debugging/docs/debugging/installing-go.md

   ```sh
   go version # should print the go version
   ```
-  The output will yield something similar to the following, depending on the platform
+  The output should display something similar to what is shown below, depending on the platform

   ![go version](images/go-version.jpg)